mrakgr/The-Spiral-Language/readme.md

 #### mapi_d2_redo_map

 The inverse of the `d2_replicate` kernel.
-It reduces the outermost dimension of `in` - in other worse it turn a tensor of dimensions `(a,b)` into `(b)`.
+It reduces the outermost dimension of `in` - in other words it turns a tensor of dimensions `(a,b)` into `(b)`.
 It is equivalent to a transpose and then a reduce over the innermost dimension.
 An alternative to using this kernel would be to blast the target tensor with atomics in a regular map.
+That would work for some cases like in backwards step of `add_bias` at the cost of making training non-deterministic.

 ```
 /// Maps the two inputs and then reduces the first's outer dimension.